tmag84/MovieRental/README.md

 - Extensibility:
   - The system should be designed to allow the addition of more payment providers in the future, ensuring flexibility and scalability.
 - Payment Failure Handling:

   - If the payment method fails during the transaction, the system should prevent the creation of the rental record.
 In such cases, no rental should be saved to the database.

+  **Answer**: I created a IProviderPayment interface, for the existing payment providers to implement, as this will allow more payment providers to be added in future, without need to make existing code.
+To get the payment provider we use the rental.paymentmethod property, which has the name of the provider to use.
+In this simple example we are just creating a new instance of the corresponding payment provider, but in a more complex scenario we should instead create scoped instances of the payment providers to use in these requests, so that the system handles the resource managemenet more effectively.
+  When saving a rental, we first get the payment provider and verify if it exists, before attempting to make payment.
+If payment is a success, then we save the rental.
+We could have more validation protection (making sure values exist) and more detailed information for when the operation fail with custom exceptions (like FailedPaymentException), that our middleware would later handle.